Zilliqa/dev-portal-old/docs/dev-started-helloworld.md

 ```

 ## View receipt on Viewblock explorer
-[Viewblock explorer](https://viewblock.io/zilliqa?network=testnet) is a block explorer that support both Zilliqa mainnet and testnet.
-It allows you to look at the status of your transaction, current status of the zilliqa network, contract source code etc.
+[Viewblock explorer](https://viewblock.io/zilliqa?network=testnet) is a block explorer that supports both Zilliqa mainnet and testnet.
+It allows you to look at the status of your transaction, current status of the Zilliqa network, contract source code etc.

-For example, this is the viewblock [transaction link](https://viewblock.io/zilliqa/tx/c4030c73d6dae558ff0c9d98237101e342888115f13219a00bb14a8ee46fa3be?network=testnet) for a getHello() transition transaction.
+For example, this is the viewblock's [transaction link](https://viewblock.io/zilliqa/tx/c4030c73d6dae558ff0c9d98237101e342888115f13219a00bb14a8ee46fa3be?network=testnet) for a getHello() transition transaction.